awadell1/PkgJogger.jl/docs/src/index.md

 *A Benchmarking Framework for Julia*

-PkgJogger makes benchmarking easy by providing a framework for running [BenchmarkTool.jl](https://github.com/JuliaCI/BenchmarkTools.jl) benchmarks, while handling all the boilerplate setup.
+PkgJogger makes benchmarking easy by providing a framework for running [BenchmarkTool.jl](https://github.com/JuliaCI/BenchmarkTools.jl) benchmarks without the boilerplate.

+> PkgJogger assumes that Revise and BenchmarkTools are loadable from the current
+> environment

 ## Just write benchmarks

-Create a `benchmark/bench_*.jl` file, define a `suite`, and go!
+Create a `benchmark/bench_*.jl` file, define a `suite` and go!

 ```julia
 using Benchmark